kiyomiyoshi/ggsdt/README.md

 The `fit_ggsdt()` function requires arguments as specified in Maniscalco & Law’s webpage: <http://www.columbia.edu/~bsm2105/type2sdt/>
-The same arguments are also employed in `metaSDT` package:
+The same arguments are employed in `metaSDT` package:
 <https://github.com/craddm/metaSDT>

 `nR_S1` and `nR_S2` are response frequency vectors for S1 and S2